algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x50
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- pop two byte-arrays A and B and join them, push the result
+- join A and B
 - Availability: v2

 `concat` fails if the result would be greater than 4096 bytes.